RosalindHook/group-7-cfg/README.md

 * :coffee: As a coffee enthusiast, my main mission is to find the best coffee shop in london _(always welcome to recommendations)_.

-Hiya, I'm Rebecca.
+###Hiya, I'm Rebecca.###

 Like Ros, I also enjoy learning languages.
-I am learning Welsh on Duolingo and I try to speak it with my husband and daughter ❤️.
+I am learning Welsh on Duolingo and I try to speak it with my husband and daughter :heart:. ~~I am not very good at it though~~

-My favourite activity is taking my corgi, Gus, on a long walk along the beach 🏖️.
+My favourite activity is taking my corgi, Gus, on a long walk along the :ocean: .

-I also love cooking (and food in general 😋🍕)
+I also love cooking (and food in general :sushi: :pizza:)

+My favourite quote is:
+>"Women belong in all places where decisions are being made.
+It shuldn't be that women are the exception."
+- Ruth Bader Ginsburg